 THE ARTIST IS HONEST!
 So many false permanent cosmetic technicians will give false information and false hope to lure you into their Salon or Spa.
 Make sure the artist lets you know the possible outcomes of permanent makeup that may be affected by skin types, lifestyles, etc… Make sure they use “Only One-Time Disposable Needles.”
 This will reassure you the artist cares about you and informs you of any possible outcomes so there are no surprises.
 Don’t go to anyone that doesn’t make you feel relaxed and calm.
 It will make you feel more comfortable knowing you did your homework and made the right choice.

-YES and NO… Linda uses only the finest permanent makeup pigments and they will soften and fade in color over time, typically 2-6 years depending on what technique you choose.
+YES and NO… Linda uses only the highest quality permanent makeup pigments and they will soften and fade in color over time.
+Typically 12 to 18 months for semi-permanent Microblading eyebrows.

-The natural elements, anti-aging creams, facial cleansers, sun exposure, tanning beds, future medications and just age of the permanent makeup, without question, will fade in time.
+The natural elements, anti-aging creams, facial cleansers containing glycolic acid, sun exposure, tanning beds, future medications and just age of the permanent makeup, without question, will fade in time.
 Color boosts are recommended.

 Permanent Makeup is an Art , NOT a science.
 We have no control over your bodies healing process.